ogechukwu1/Ansible-Refactoring/README.md

 # Ansible-Refactoring
-Ansible refactoring and static assignments.
+Ansible refactoring and static assignments(imports and roles).